occrp/COVID-19-spending-2020/README.md

-# European COVID-19 spending 2020
+# European COVID-19 Spending 2020

 OCCRP and media partners collected data on COVID-19 related spending from across Europe from February to October this year.
 The story analyzing the data can be found [here](https://www.occrp.org/en/coronavirus/europes-covid-19-spending-spree-unmasked).